DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "If I started saying anything, you wouldn't listen."

 "By that...
-You mean me in the world where you're from where, Kai?
+You mean the me in the world where you're from, Kai?
 Where we've been childhood friends."

 "It is different now."